 When you’re ready to use them, just pick off the leaves you need and return the rest to the freezer.

-Leafy, softer-stemmed herbs (such as parsley, dill, fennel, cilantro, tarragon, and garlic chives) can easily be frozen into logs.
-Gather them into a large bundle and pack them tightly into the bottom of a freezer bag.
+Gather them into a large bundle and pack them tightly into a freezer bag.
 You can pack a lot of herbs in this way, so don’t be shy.

 (If you typically don’t use parsley or cilantro stems in your cooking, feel free to pull the leaves off and pack them densely into the bag.
 This is a great way to preserve all your homegrown parsley or cilantro before they go to seed.)